An ad-free and cookie-free website.

-We show how VLY stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how VLY stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 As the principal subsidiary of Valley National Bancorp, Valley National Bank is a regional bank with approximately $41 billion in assets.
 Valley is committed to giving people and businesses the power to succeed.
 Valley operates many convenient branch locations across New Jersey, New York, Florida and Alabama, and is committed to providing the most convenient service, the latest innovations and an experienced and knowledgeable team dedicated to meeting customer needs.
 Helping communities grow and prosper is the heart of Valley's corporate citizenship philosophy.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.